Factor x human (Intravenous)

-Factor X Human injection is used to treat and control bleeding episodes and prevent bleeding during surgery in patients with mild hereditary Factor X deficiency.
+Factor X (Human) injection is used to treat, control, and reduce bleeding episodes and prevent bleeding during surgery in patients with mild and moderate hereditary Factor X deficiency.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For factor x human, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to factor x human or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.